dsohk/rancher-devsecops-workshop/docs/part-1.md

 ./99-one-step-install-jenkins.sh
 ```

-This should take awhile to build Jenkins Image along with required plugin of our choice to be build in `devsecops` cluster.
+This should take a while to build Jenkins along with required plugin of our choice to be build in `devsecops` cluster.

 Here a high level view of what been accomplished